-Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 16-3.
-Panel Bears with Bracket Purpose: Transfer of vertical load from panel to concrete.
+Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire Panel Bears with Bracket Purpose: Transfer of vertical load from panel to concrete.
 Can also transfer in-plane and out-of-plane loads from the panel to concrete.
 Description: Panel bears on pressure-treated sill plate and is positively connected to concrete using bracket.
-Bracket is positively connected to panel with partially-threaded screws and to concrete with post-installed anchors.
-Grout is provided below plate for elevation control.
-Notes: Capacity of connection is dependent on the perpendicular-to-grain capacity of sill plate or parallel-to-grain capacity of panel where sill plate is not used.
+Bracket positively connected to panel with partially-threaded screws and to concrete with post-installed anchors.
+Grout provided below plate for elevation control.
+Notes: Capacity of connection dependent on perpendicular-to-grain capacity of sill plate or parallel-to-grain capacity of panel where sill plate is not used.
 Screws, anchors, and bracket provide load path for in-plane and out-of-plane loads.
 Side plate may be used in conjunction with this connection for increased secondary load transfer capability.
 Connection may be installed without grout or plate.
 Without grout, the connection does not accommodate likely variations in top of concrete elevations, even within the range of appropriate concrete tolerances.
 Without plate, the panel is more susceptible to moisture wicking and requires added separation material between panel base and concrete.
 Proprietary options exist.
-Potential suppliers include Simpson Strong-Tie, Rothoblaas, and MiTek.
 2 or 3 High \$\$ Easy Easy Level III 16-4.
 Panel Bears with Buckets Purpose: Transfer of vertical load from panel to concrete.
 Can also transfer in-plane and out-of-plane loads from the panel to concrete.
 Description: Panel bears on intermittent buckets.
-Panel is positively connected to bucket using partially threaded screws.
-Bucket is positively connected to concrete using post-installed anchors.
-Grout is provided below bucket for elevation control.
-Notes: Capacity of connection is dependent on parallel-to-grain capacity of panel bearing on buckets.
+Panel positively connected to bucket using partially-threaded screws.
+Bucket positively connected to concrete using post-installed anchors.
+Grout provided below bucket for elevation control.
+Notes: Capacity of connection dependent on parallel-to-grain capacity of panel bearing on buckets.
 Screws, anchors, and bucket provide load path for in-plane and out-of-plane loads.
 Spacing of connection as required for stability and loading requirements.
 Connection may be installed without grout.
 Without grout, the connection does not accommodate likely variations in top of concrete elevations, even within the range of appropriate concrete tolerances.
 2 Low \$\$\$ Moderate Easy Level III

-Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 16-5.
-Panel Bears with Continuous Proprietary Shoe Purpose: Transfer of vertical load from panel to concrete.
+Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire Panel Bears with Continuous Proprietary Shoe Purpose: Transfer of vertical load from panel to concrete.
 Can also transfer in-plane and out-of-plane loads from the panel to concrete.
 Description: Panel bears on continuous proprietary shoe.
-Panel is positively connected to shoe using partially-threaded screws at shoe side plate.
-Shoe is positively connected to concrete using post-installed anchors.
-Grout is provided below shoe for elevation control and bearing.
-Notes: Capacity of connection is dependent on the manufacturer's literature.
+Panel positively connected to shoe using partially-threaded screws at shoe side plate.
+Shoe positively connected to concrete using post-installed anchors.
+Grout provided below shoe for elevation control and bearing.
+Notes: Capacity of connection dependent on manufacturer's literature.
 Screws, anchors, and shoe provide load path for in-plane and out-of-plane loads.
-Potential suppliers include Alufoot.
 3 High \$\$\$ Moderate Advanced Level III 16-6.
 Panel Bears with Knife Plates Purpose: Transfer of vertical load from panel to concrete.
 Can also transfer in-plane and out-of-plane loads from the panel to concrete.
 Description: Panel bears on intermittent steel connection consisting of knife and bearing plate.
-Knife plate is positively connected to panel with dowel-type fasteners.
-Bearing plate is positively connected to concrete with post-installed anchors.
-Grout is provided below bearing plate for elevation control.
-Notes: Capacity of connection is dependent on the parallel-to-grain capacity of panel or manufacturer's literature.
+Knife plate positively connected to panel with dowel-type fasteners.
+Bearing plate positively connected to concrete with post-installed anchors.
+Grout provided below bearing plate for elevation control.
+Notes: Capacity of connection dependent on parallel-to-grain capacity of panel or manufacturer's literature.
 Screws, anchors, and knife plate provide load path for in-plane and out-of-plane loads.
 Spacing of connection as required for stability and loading requirements.
 Connection may be installed without grout under bearing plate.
 Without grout, the connection does not accommodate likely variations in top of concrete elevations, even within the range of appropriate concrete tolerances.
 Proprietary options exist.
-Potential suppliers include MTC Solutions.
 2 or 3 Medium \$\$\$ Advanced Advanced Level II